 Your Hearing Can be Affected by Medications

 Prescription drugs are an almost $500 billion industry and the United States makes up close to half of that usage.
-Do take over-the-counter medications on a regular basis?
+Do you take over-the-counter medications on a regular basis?
 Or perhaps your doctor has prescribed you with some kind of medication.
 All medications carry risk, and while side effects and risks may be mentioned in the paperwork, people usually don’t think they’ll be affected.
 That’s the reason why emphasizing that some medications may increase your risk of hearing loss is so important.
 A few medications can, on the plus side, assist your hearing, including tinnitus treatment.
 But how do you know which drugs are ok and which are the medications will be detrimental?
 And what to do if a doctor prescribes medications that lead to loss of hearing?
 A little insight on the subject can really help.

 1. Your Ears Can be Hurt by Over-The-Counter PainKillers